 Discuss options with your patient/client and encourage them to consult their physician about the benefits of other therapy options.
 Some of these services do not require a physician referral, so be sure to encourage them to do their homework.
 Not all allied health care providers are covered out of the public health insurance plan, so they may need to rely on their private insurance or pay out of pocket.

-Encourage your patient/client to seek the support from other people who have been in a similar position as them and have found success with other therapies, treatments or recovery methods.
-Brain injury associations across Canada offer groups online and in-person for individuals living brain injury.
+Encourage your patient/client to seek the support from other people who have been in a similar position as them and have found success with other therapies, treatments, or recovery methods.
+Brain injury associations across Canada offer groups online and in-person for individuals living with brain injury.
 Some are geared towards targeted groups such as women, men, and youth.
 Familiarize yourself with the brain injury associations in your area and the services and programs they provide for individuals with brain injury.
-These community supports can fill a huge gap that may exist in social and recreational engagement.
+Community supports can fill a huge gap that may exist in social and recreational engagement.

 Disclaimer: There is no shortage of web-based online medical diagnostic tools, self-help or support groups, or sites that make unsubstantiated claims around diagnosis, treatment and recovery.
-Please note these sources may not be evidence-based, regulated or moderated properly and it is encouraged individuals seek advice and recommendations regarding diagnosis, treatment and symptom management from a regulated healthcare professional such as a physician or nurse practitioner.
+Please note these sources may not be evidence-based, regulated or moderated properly and it is encouraged for individuals to seek advice and recommendations regarding the diagnosis, treatment, and symptom management from a regulated healthcare professional such as a physician or nurse practitioner.
 Individuals should be cautioned about sites that make any of the following statements or claims that:

 - The product or service promises a quick fix